-In case your Windows 10 operating system is not performing properly and is, in fact, giving you problems, you may want to consider using the Reset Windows 10 feature that is available.
+In case your Windows 10 operating system is not performing properly and is, in fact, giving you problems, you may want to consider using the Reset this PC feature that is available in Windows 10.
 This tutorial will show you how to Reset your Windows 10 PC to factory settings without losing files.

 To Reset your Windows 10 PC: